 One of the leading causes of child abuse in the United States is poverty.
-Children living in poverty are four times more likely to be sexually abused and nine times more likely to experience other traumas.
+Twenty percent of children in this country live in poverty who are nine times more likely to experience abuse.
 Black Americans are twice as likely to experience child poverty.

 Child poverty in the United States is an injustice to the millions of children trapped in the endless cycle of marginalization and adversity.
 Growing up in poverty can cause long-term damage and developmental problems and has been strongly linked to many negative life outcomes, including poor academic achievement, increased exposure to violence, neglect, hunger, parental incarceration, substance addiction, mental illness, and even a shorter life expectancy.
 Black Americans are twice as likely to experience child poverty than white Americans.